ringcentral/ringcentral-api-docs/docs/team-messaging/add-ins/installation.md

 {!> code-samples/team-messaging/close-installer.js !}
 ```

-## Handling user's uninstalling a notification app

-At any time, a previously installed notification app or incoming webhook can be deleted or uninstalled by an end user.
-It is recommended that when this happens, applications handle any necessary garbage collection - specifically the removal of any webhook that was created during the installation process.
-One can do this by subscribing to [event notifications related to the corresponding incoming webhook](../../events/incoming-webhooks/).

-Consider for example the following sequence.

-1. Priya installs a notification app for Service Foo into Team A.
-2. The notification app receives an incoming webhook URL from RingCentral and creates a webhook in Service Foo.
-3. Service Foo begins delivering events to the notification app.
-4. Priya uninstalls the notification app.
-5. The notification app receives notification that it has been uninstalled.
-6. The notification app makes an API call to Service Foo to delete the webhook it installed previous, arresting the delivery of event notifications.

 ## Transmitting messages directly or acting as a proxy

-Depending upon your role as a developer building a notification service, you will either post a properly formed message to post to an incoming webhook URL, or you will act as a proxy that will convert a webhook into a properly formed message.
-Let's break this down to help you decide the best way to architect your notification app.
+Depending upon your role as a developer building an add-in, you will either post a properly formed message to post to an incoming webhook URL, or you will act as a proxy that will convert a webhook into a properly formed message.
+Let's break this down to help you decide the best way to architect your add-in.

 ### Installing the incoming webhook directly

-Let's say you are the proprietor of the service called "Acme" and a user is installing a notification app for Acme.
+Let's say you are the proprietor of the service called "Acme" and a user is installing an add-in for Acme.
 In this case, you can install the incoming webhook URL directly in your service, and when an event is triggered, you can compose a message associated with that event and post it directly to the incoming webhook URL.

 ### Acting as a proxy

 If on the other hand you are a third-party building an integration on behalf of Acme.
 In this case, your app will be required to instruct Acme to deliver events to your service.
 Then your service will effectively translate the received webhook into a properly formed message and finally transmit that message to RingCentral via the incoming webhook URL.
-In this architectural model your notification app acts as a proxy, receiving events on one hand, and forwarding a message to its final destination on the other.
+In this architectural model your add-in acts as a proxy, receiving events on one hand, and forwarding a message to its final destination on the other.

 !!! tip "If you are acting as a proxy, a key requirement for the target service, in this case Acme, is that it supports a public API which can be used to install a webhook integration."

 ## Editing versus creating a webhook

-As discussed above, a user within RingCentral's desktop app can both install a new notification app, as well as edit an existing one.
+As discussed above, a user within RingCentral's desktop app can both install a new add-in, as well as edit an existing one.
 When editing an existing webhook, the developer should present the end user (via the iframe) with a form to edit their subscription preferences.

-For example, let's say you were building a notification app for Github, and user installed a notification app that would be triggered whenever a pull request was received for the repository `mycompany/my_repos`.
-Then later the the user wished to update the notification app to be triggered when a pull request was received or a commit was made.
+For example, let's say you built an add-in for Github, and a user installed and configured your add-in to send a message whenever a pull request was received for the repository `mycompany/my_repos`.
+Then later the the user wished to update the add-in to be triggered when a pull request was received or a commit was made.
 In this circumstance, it is recommended that when the iframe is loaded for the associated incoming webhook, the form you would render would already have the checkbox associated with "pull requests" selected.
 That way the user would only need to check the box associated with "commits" before saving their preferences.